 Sometimes, after rains, the air feels moist.
 The water seems to have suspended in the air.
 However, in certain AC’s you click some buttons and the atmosphere brightens up.
 How and why does it all happen?
 Moisture forms up in the air, resulting in humidity.
 However, the humidity sensor in your AC picks it up and cleans it up for you.
 Isn’t that wonderful?
-Let’s take a look how it does that.
+Let’s take a look at how it does that.

 A humidity sensor (or hygrometer) senses, measures and reports both moisture and air temperature.
 The ratio of moisture in the air to the highest amount of moisture at a particular air temperature is called relative humidity.
-Relative humidity becomes an important factor, when looking for comfort.
+Relative humidity becomes an important factor when looking for comfort.

 Humidity sensors work by detecting changes that alter electrical currents or temperature in the air.

 There are three basic types of humidity sensors:

 All three types of sensors monitor minute changes in the atmosphere in order to calculate the humidity in the air.
 Let us discuss these types in detail:

 A capacitive humidity sensor measures relative humidity by placing a thin strip of metal oxide between two electrodes.
 The metal oxide’s electrical capacity changes with the atmosphere’s relative humidity.
 Weather, commercial and industries are the major application areas.

 The capacitive type sensors are linear and can measure relative humidity from 0% to 100%.
 The catch here is a complex circuit and regular calibration.
 However, for designers this a lesser hassle over precise measurement and hence these dominate atmospheric and process measurements.
 These are the only types of full-range relative humidity measuring devices down to 0% relative humidity.
 This low-temperature effect often leads to them being used over wide temperature ranges without active temperature compensation.